hris69/Selfy/README.md

 # HOW TO CONFIGURE SELFY:

+- Download

+To install Selfy go to [Releases](https://github.com/hris69/Selfy-Selfbot/releases) and install the latest version.

 - Input your account token:

 If you don't know how to get the account token watch this video: